-It does not matter if you are using a perfectly round wood since it can be off-balance.
+It does not matter if you use a perfectly round wood since it can be off-balance.
 Always start spinning at low RPM and increase as you get used to the material and the lathe machine.
 Wear eyeglasses because wood chips come up and toward you as you operate the machine.

 Take light cuts and always start at the wood’s largest diameter.
 The skew is a hard tool to use, and start with other lathe tools and work on them later.
 Easy wood tools come with carbide blades that you can rotate.

 When holding the tool, put your body near the rest.
 Make sure you have no loose clothing.
-Push down on the handle with one hand that is on your side as you prevent it from flipping away from you if it gets away from you.
+Push down on the handle with one hand on your side as you prevent it from flipping away if it gets away from you.
 That is why the handle is long.
 Use the other hand to guide the tip.
 Keep your hand behind the guide with the tool on the guild.
 Stick to this way to avoid injuries.

 Once you set up, rotate the headstock a full turn by hand to make sure you have no obstructions.
 Set the tool post close to the workpiece, and hang on to that tool.